What is Together for Safety?

 What are Safe Access Zones?

-Safe Access Zones are fixed areas around health care facilities where protesting, intimidating behaviour and/or communication about abortion would be strictly and legally prohibited.
+Safe Access Zones are fixed areas around health care facilities where anti-choice protesting, intimidating behaviour and/or communication about abortion would be strictly and legally prohibited.

 Why do we need Safe Access Zones?